hanuytayal/NoMoreOnCall/README.md

 - Provides code-level context and blame information
 - Suggests fixes and prevention measures
 - Generates code change suggestions for a wide range of error types
+- Integrated notification API for error alerting and automation

+## Architecture
+See [ARCHITECTURE.md](ARCHITECTURE.md) for a detailed technical overview and system flow.

 ## Components